-WDFW determines that the benefits of the proposed rules outweigh the costs because 1) understanding the scope and scale of suction dredging activities in Washington is necessary to improve WDFW's ability to assess the potential risks to fish life, including potential cumulative impacts, and 2) because the rule proposals are intended to avoid the devastation of aquatic invasive species infestations on fish life and fish habitat.
+WDFW determines that the probable benefits of the proposed rules are greater than the probable costs, taking into account both the qualitative and quantitative benefits and costs and the specific directives of the statute being implemented.
+This is because 1) understanding the scope and scale of suction dredging activities in Washington is necessary to improve WDFW's ability to assess the potential risks to fish life, including potential increasing or cumulative impacts, from suction dredging, and 2) because the rule proposals are intended to avoid the devastation of aquatic invasive species infestations on fish life and fish habitat.